shinchann221/MongoDB-Deployment/README.md

     $ ./init.sh
     ```

-2. Execute the following script which connects to the first Mongod instance running in a container of the Kubernetes StatefulSet, via the Mongo Shell, to (1) initialise the MongoDB Replica Set, and (2) create a MongoDB admin user (specify the password you want as the argument to the script, replacing 'abc123').
+2. Execute the following script which connects to the first Mongod instance running in a container of the Kubernetes StatefulSet, via the Mongo Shell, to
+(1) initialise the MongoDB Replica Set, and
+(2) create a MongoDB admin user (specify the password you want as the argument to the script, replacing 'abc123').
+(3) Create an internal load balancer to and assign a static IP to access outside the cluster.

     ```
     $ ./configure_repset_loadbalancer.sh abc123